Get to know our Sales Manager for the UK and Ireland, Eliott Campey, in this Meet the Team. Read on to find out what makes him tick.

 The Forman V-ILS drives two separate loop systems.
 This means that two separate source sounds can be used on the same system to provide localised hearing loop areas to different sections of the bus.

 One induction loop system is installed at the entrance of the vehicle.
 This allows for clear communication between the passenger and the driver, regardless of physical barriers and ambient noise.
 The microphone in the drivers cab (1) allows communications to be delivered via the loop pad (2).
-The AFIL label (4) adjacent to the system allows hearing aid users to identify hearing loop areas.
+The AFIL label (4) adjacent to the system allows deaf people to identify hearing loop areas.

 The other induction loop pad (3) is installed above the saloon for passenger information announcements.
 The system can either be installed to cover priority seating or the whole of the saloon dependent on preferences.
 This hearing loop system allows for vehicle information such as information on stops or delays.
 Designated hearing loop areas within the saloon are denoted by adjacent AFIL labels (4).